Xmetalfanx/linuxSetup/README.md

 ### Some RPMs are not being signed by the devs

-- [August 2021 Update: I am not sure if this is still an issue]
+- [May 2022 - still an issue with Atom]
-  - I can not say this is the case for all apps; however, to my knowledge GitKraken and Atom (see <https://github.com/atom/atom/issues/16499> for more info on Atom) ... they recommend ignoring it ... .and it still does work I can confirm but this doesn't seem like a good idea.
+  - I can not say this is the case for all apps; however, to my knowledge Atom is affected (see <https://github.com/atom/atom/issues/16499> for more info on Atom) ... they recommend ignoring it ... .and it still does work I can confirm but this doesn't seem like a good idea.

 ### KDE Neon Updating Output